-Sarah Palin Calls on Donald Trump To Quit The United Nations
+Sarah Palin Calls On Donald Trump To Quit The United Nations

 The United States actually contributes 22 percent of the United Nation’s total budget, which is the maximum allowable under its regulations.
 The next closest contributor is Japan, who makes up 9.68 percent.
 By comparison, Russia is responsible for 3.088 percent of the UN’s budget, and China only puts in 7.921 percent.

-Whether or not President-Elect will try to separate the United States from the United Nations remains to be seen.
+Whether or not President-elect will try to separate the United States from the United Nations remains to be seen.
 The path to doing so would be long and arduous, with many steps, not the least of which would be the U.N finding a new home.
 Still, with elected officials like Congressman Rogers pushing to get the idea on the table, it will be interesting to see how the U.N would react to such a proposal being seriously considered by the new administration.

 [Featured Image by Yuriy Boyko/Shutterstock]